Tanish-4067/Tanish-4067/README.md

 My name is Tanish Mittal.
 Currently, I am pursuing MSc.
 Physics and B.E.
 Computer Science in BITS Pilani, Pilani campus.
 I am interested in Deep learning and Physics as whole.
 I also have fair knowledge of data structures and algorithms.
-My preferred programming languages are Python and C++
+My preferred programming languages are Python, C++ and MATLAB.

 ### I am currently doing DL projects related to topics which interests me
 Here is the list of some DL projects that i have done so far other than tutorials -